iulian-rusu/ctl/README.md

 The functionality is achieved with some template tricks and using C++17's `if constexpr`.
-A run-time recursive algorithm will usually take several seconds to calculate the first 40 Fibonacci term, using `ctl::for_loop` will print the answer almost immediately, at the cost of a some small compilation overhead.
+A run-time recursive algorithm will usually take several seconds to calculate the first 40 Fibonacci term, using `ctl::for_loop` will print the answer almost immediately, at the cost of a small compilation overhead.
+You can also use `ctl::while_loop` to calculate the numbers easier.